go-faster/jx/README.md

   * Explicit error returns
   * No `Config` or `API`

+## Why

+Most of [jsoniter](https://github.com/json-iterator/go) issues are caused by necessity to be drop-in replacement for standard `encoding/json`.
+Removing such constrains greatly simplified implementation and reduced scope, allowing to focus on json stream processing.

 ## Capture

 The `Decoder.Capture` method allows to unread everything is read in callback.